scherzerthesis/thesis/manuscript.md

 **Slide Imaging and Quantification**Hematoxylin and eosin (H&E) and IHC stained slides 1 were scanned automatically by the 3D Histech Pannoramic MIDI scanner (Thermo Fisher).
 Slides were imaged and analyzed using Caseviewer Software or QuantCenter analytical center provided on the 3D Histech Slide Scanner at the indicated magnification.
 Tumor burden was manually calculated on each lung lobe and total tumor area was compared to total lung area.
 Tumor diameters were measured using QuantCenter software from 3D Histech.

+**Single Cell RNA-Seq analysis** Mice were initiated as described previusly using ad5-Spc-Cre.
+Four days prior to tissue harvesting, mice were either treated with corn oil control or corn oil with dabrafenib (150mg/kg) and trametenib(2mg/kg) once daily and again two hours prior to tissue harvest. single cell suspensions were made using enzymatic digestion, as previously detailed in cell line generation.
+Single-cell suspensions were then sorted with the BD ARIA II flow cytometer.
+10X genomics library prep and sequencing was performed by HCI high throughput genomics core.
+Seurat objects where then created for downstream differential gene expression analysis and visualization with ggplots2.

 **Reagents List**| Reagent Type      | Name               | Source                    | Catalog number | Additional Information            |
 |-------------------|--------------------|---------------------------|----------------|-----------------------------------|
 | antibody          | beta-Actin         | CST                       | 3700T          | wb: 1:10,000                      |